 Specialties and Courses

-Before attending Law School, Ali worked with the Ex-student’s Association at the University of Texas at Austin, more commonly referred to as “Texas Exes."
-Here she helped foster student leadership development, student scholarship recognition, and served as a mentor for the Camp Texas program.
+Before attending law school, Nixon worked with the Ex-student’s Association at the University of Texas at Austin, more commonly referred to as “Texas Exes.”
+She helped foster student leadership development, student scholarship recognition and served as a mentor for the Camp Texas program.